keithalewis/fms_dual/README.md

 to the dual number $x = x_0 + x_1 \epsilon$.
-Unary negation and `inv`erse are definded in the global namespace as are all the arithmetic operations and their overloads of scalar operands.
+Unary negation and `inv`erse are definded in the global namespace as are all the arithmetic operations and their overloads for scalar operands.
 This allows dual numbers to be used just like `std::complex`.

 A function `X f(X)` can be promoted to a function `dual<X> _f(dual<X>)`